What is the meaning of life?

 SCENARIO 1: The case of New York’s worst driver.

 Imagine that in the year 2017, you got a different moving violation every single day.
-On January 1, a two-point ticket for improperly turn.
+On January 1, a two-point ticket for an improper turn.
 On January 2, a four-point speed.
 January 3, a three-point red light.
 And so on and so on, until December 31.
 Impressive!

 You plead not guilty to each of your 365 tickets and reschedule them all a few times.
 In the year 2020, you go to trial for all 365 tickets (that’s practically a full-time job!) and are found guilty 365 times.